-The Data Warehouse Manager, accessed by clicking Manage Data > Data Warehouse in the sidebar, is the portal to your MBI Data Warehouse.
+The Data Warehouse Manager, accessed by clicking Manage Data > Data Warehouse, is the portal to your Adobe Commerce Intelligence Data Warehouse.
 Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table’s schema, and create calculated columns to use in reports.

 The left side of

 Data Warehouse Manager page contains the tables list, allowing you to easily toggle between tables.
-When you select a table from the list, the table management area will populate with the table’s schema where you can make changes to the selected table.
+When you select a table from the list, the table management area populates with the table’s schema where you can modify the selected table.

 Within the table list, tables are grouped by their connection source.
 These sources are added under Manage Data > Integrations and may be either a database, an API, or a third-party connector.
-At the top of the table list is a search box enabling you to easily find desired tables.
+At the top of the table list, there is a search box that enables you to easily find desired tables.

-Underneath the search box, you will see two options:
+Underneath the search box, you see two options:

 All Tables and

 All Tables option lists all the tables that you have made available to your Data Warehouse, which includes both synced and unsynced tables.

 Synced Tables option shows all tables that have already been added into your Data Warehouse and have data being replicated from the selected columns.